 How to find your Wi-Fi channel

 For Android users, the WiFi Analyzer (open-source) app shows you what channel your current Wi-Fi network is connected to, as well as the other networks around you.
 It also recommends the best channel, or channels, to connect to.
-Note that this is just one of many similar apps, but it's one we've got personal experience of and it works well.
+Note that this is just one of many similar apps, but it's one we've got personal experience with and it works well.

 For iOS users, install Apple's AirPort Utility app from the App Store, then open the Settings app.
 Scroll down to Airport Utility, then enable "Wi-Fi Scanner" to see a list containing your current network and other networks' Wi-Fi channels.

 If you want to use a Windows PC, it's a bit less user friendly but still possible.
 First, launch the Command Prompt by opening the Start menu and typing "cmd" — click Command Prompt when it appears.